RuiFilipeCampos/MontyCarlo/physics/photons/coherent.md

 ## Thomson Scattering

 Consider an incident electromagnetic plane wave on a free charged particle that is initially at rest.
-The EM wave can be written in versor notation
+The EM wave can be written in phasor notation

 $$
 \tilde \mathbf{E} = \hat \mathbf{ s} E_0 \exp \left (